stash763/2ine_debugger/README.md

 # 2ine-debugger

-This adds a debugger styled after turbo debugger for OS/2 executables, definitely a work in progress.
+This fork adds a debugger styled after turbo debugger for OS/2 executables, definitely a work in progress.

 usage: